AA Wood Lab

 The AA Wood Lab advances the role of Hooke Park in educating architects on the sustainable use of forest products.
 As director, I secured a commitment to ten years of research funding and led its small team of researchers through its first year’s work.

 Given imminent environmental concerns, trees are the source of an essential building material for the future.
-Working with leading thinkers and practitioners, through close collaboration between professions, the Lab will develop the potential of trees through a research programme beyond conventional architectural thinking.
-Integrating the latest science, design and fabrication technologies alongside traditional material knowledge, the Lab’s problem-solving approach will derive building strategies directly from wood’s inherent properties.
+Working with leading thinkers and practitioners, through close collaboration between professions, the Lab develops the potential of trees through a research program beyond conventional architectural thinking.
+Integrating the latest science, design and fabrication technologies alongside traditional material knowledge, the Lab’s problem-solving approach derives building strategies directly from wood’s inherent properties.

-The Wood Lab has been made possible thanks to the generous support of John Makepeace – who as director of the Parnham Trust (1982–2001) founded Hooke Park.
-The lab is a part of AA Residence – a cultural platform to research and develop new ideas and forms of practice at the intersection of architecture, art, technology, policy and design.
+The Wood Lab is made possible thanks to the generous support of John Makepeace – who as director of the Parnham Trust (1982–2001) founded Hooke Park.